 - h.
 Enroll, dismiss, and examine candidates and ordain them to called service. - i.
 Validate the call of pastors to service beyond a congregation. - j.
 Settle differences between congregations and pastors. - k.
 Propose and vote on amendments to the Constitution. - I. Elect commissioners to wider councils of ECO, including the synod.
 In the selection of such commissioners the presbytery is encouraged to promote representation in areas of difference recognized as the basis of discrimination and inequality in church and society, namely race, ethnicity, gender, ability/disability, and age. - m.
-Promote and encourage the missional effectiveness of its congregations.
-Each presbytery shall develop an instrument to assist its congregations in their annual review and narrative report of their ministry and mission.
-These annual reports shall be reviewed and discussed by the presbytery with each congregation's session. - n.
-Establish Minimum Terms of Call for all pastoral categories in P-2.0401 as needed.
+Develop a process to assist its congregations in an annual review of their ministry and mission.
+It is expected the appropriateness of this process will vary based on a presbytery and their congregations' situation and context.